Skip to primary navigation Skip to content Skip to footer

 See more: Spanish Wine by Region and Type Infographics

-Also in the Cádiz province is the DO Manzanilla de SanlĂşcar de Barrameda where some of the best Manzanilla wine is made.
-While Manzanilla can also come from DO Jerez-XĂ©rès-Sherry, the wine from this region has its own distinct characteristics, and therefore, its own DO.
-It gets its name from the Spanish word for “chamomile,” which it has notes of, and is very dry.
-Manzanilla from SanlĂşcar is pale in color, has saltier notes, and a more delicate taste than that from Jerez.
-Bone-dry Manzanilla is especially popular in Andalusia during celebrations like the Feria de Abril in Seville, or other local festivals.
+Also in the Cádiz province is the DO Manzanilla de Sanlúcar de Barrameda where the exquisite Manzanilla wine is made.
+While Manzanilla can also come from DO Jerez-Xérès-Sherry, the wine from this region is quite different and, therefore, its own DO.
+Manzanilla takes its name from the Spanish word for “chamomile,”and this dry wine exhibits distinct chamomile notes.
+Manzanilla from Sanlúcar is pale in color, a little salty, and has a more delicate flavor than the Jerez.
+Dry Manzanilla is especially popular in Andalusia during celebrations like the Feria de Abril in Seville, or other local festivals.

 DO Málaga